erdc/proteus_tutorial/_episodes/01-run-proteus.md

 ---
 title: "Running Proteus"
 teaching: 15
-exercises: 0
+exercises: 15
 questions:
-- "What is a Proteus two-phase flow model?"
+- "What is a two-phase flow model?"
-- "How do I run a Proteus two-phase flow model?"
+- "How do I run Proteus two-phase flow models?"
-- "How do visualize Proteus results?"
+- "How do visualize two-phase flow model results?"
 objectives:
 - "Start a Docker container."
 - "Run a Proteus two-phase flow model on the command line."